Best Chance to Photograph Wild Snow Leopards

 - Top Spotters, Trackers and Guides Enhance Your Odds

 If you want the best chances to photograph elusive snow leopards and other Himalayan wildlife, you must have access to a superlative local team.
 Based at our private lodge in snow leopard territory, we spend seven days with the finest trackers and naturalists, including our professional photographer Expedition Leader who coordinates the entire effort.
 Adept spotters, who are the region's top local trackers, attempt to locate the cats each morning and stay in constant radio contact regarding their movement.
 We plan our days with utmost flexibility so we can follow the snow leopards' paths accordingly.

 - Our Private Expedition Lodge Provides the Optimal Base

 Proximity to snow leopards and other Himalayan wildlife is the definitive luxury of this adventure, essential for maximizing photo opportunites.
 We have exclusive use of an environmentally conscious, family-run ecolodge—a simple, hospitable setting that provides every comfort, including private en suite facilities.
 Designed in the region's traditional architectural style, the lodge offers the optimum in setting, ambience, food and personal attention while directly benefiting local conservation efforts.

 - A Small Group is Essential to Maximize Photography Opportunities

-With just seven photographers, our small group has a quiet, non-obtrusive presence, upping our chances of encountering snow leopards and other wildlife.
+With just eight photographers, our small group has a quiet, non-obtrusive presence, upping our chances of encountering snow leopards and other wildlife.

 - Private Vehicles Ensure Maximum Flexibility